GRI general disclosures

 GRI Disclosure 103-1 Definition and boundary of material topic

 Investing in projects with a focus on renewable energy and resource efficiency (water, materials, waste) in response to climate change and resource scarcity.
+Promote adaptation and mitigation through FMO investments.
+We aim to align our portfolio to a 1.5-degree pathway.

 Investing in high-risk, early stage, and innovative projects with potentially high development impact.
 Early stage investments focus on making projects bankable and getting them past the development phase.
 Innovation includes new methods, ideas or products aimed to bring essential goods, services and opportunities to those currently underserved (Base of the Pyramid).